Welcome to the "Australian Road Transport Heritage Centre"

 (If our Museum is not open during our advertised time's then we apologise as it means a volunteer is not available for this day)

-(Please note: All must sign and provide details in our covid entry book apond entry to the museum, this is a requiemnt by the NSW Goverment)
+(Please note: All must scan or sign and provide details in our covid entry book apond entry to the museum, this is a requirement by the NSW Goverment)

 The Australian Road Transport Heritage Centre (ARTHC) is becoming an iconic national transport museum dedicated to the preservation, upkeep and display of vehicles and equipment that played a role in the development of the Australian road transport industry.